Master of Theology (ThM) ماجستير اللاهوت

 – A score of at least 5.5 on the IELTS Academic test.
 In Egypt, this test is administered by the British Council.
 For information, see: https://www.britishcouncil.org.eg/en/exam/ielts/dates-fees-locations.

-• Having 2 online academic recommendations completed by 2 theology professors who taught the applicant and therefore can assess her/his academic level.
+- Having 2 online academic recommendations completed by 2 theology/Bible professors who taught the applicant and therefore can assess her/his academic level.
 The deadline for submitting these recommendations is 29 June.
 It is the applicant’s responsibility to follow up on this process to make sure the recommendation form is submitted in time.

-(Note: in the past, it was also possible to concentrate in the ThM in Old Testament studies and in Christianity in the Middle East.
-These tracks are not on offer for students starting their ThM studies in fall 2021.
-However, they may return in a modified form at some point in the future and each track will then have its own entrance requirements.
-For example, knowledge of Hebrew and Old Testament exegesis at MDiv/MAT level will certainly be among the requirements for admission to Old Testament studies at ThM level.
-While the seminary cannot yet announce which track will be offered when and what the exact entrance requirements will be, the general advice for current MAT students who want to do ThM studies later on is as follows: choose MAT-B if you want to open the door for ThM studies in the area of biblical studies in the future and choose MAT-T if you want to open the door for ThM studies in the area of theology and church history in the future, and consider including Greek 1 and 2 as electives in your MAT-T.)
+Note: in the past, it was also possible to concentrate in the ThM in Christianity in the Middle East.
+This track is not on offer for students starting their ThM studies in Fall 2022.
+However, it may return in a modified form at some point in the future and each track will then have its own entrance requirements.
+While the seminary cannot yet announce which track will be offered when and what the exact entrance requirements will be, the general advice for current MAT students who want to do ThM studies later on is as follows: choose MAT-B if you want to open the door for ThM studies in the area of biblical studies in the future and choose MAT-T if you want to open the door for ThM studies in the area of theology and church history in the future, and consider including Greek 1 and 2 as electives in your MAT-T.